crewAIInc/crewAI/README.md

 ## Telemetry

-CrewAI uses anonymous telemetry to collect usage data with the main purpose of helping us improve the library by focusing our efforts on the most used features, integrations and tools.
+CrewAI collects anonymized usage data to aid in improving the library by prioritizing features, integrations, and tools that are most commonly used.

-There is NO data being collected on the prompts, tasks descriptions agents backstories or goals nor tools usage, no API calls, nor responses nor any data that is being processed by the agents, nor any secrets and env vars.
+We do not collect data on the prompts, task descriptions, agent backstories, goals, tool usage, API calls, or responses.
+Additionally, we do not collect any data that is being processed by the agents, such as secrets or environment variables.

 Data collected includes:

-- Version of crewAI
+- The version of CrewAI being used
-  - So we can understand how many users are using the latest version
-- Version of Python
+- The version of Python being used
-  - So we can decide on what versions to better support
-- General OS (e.g. number of CPUs, macOS/Windows/Linux)
+- General operating system details (e.g. number of CPUs, macOS/Windows/Linux)
-  - So we know what OS we should focus on and if we could build specific OS related features
-- Number of agents and tasks in a crew
+- The number of agents and tasks in a crew
-  - So we make sure we are testing internally with similar use cases and educate people on the best practices
-- Crew Process being used
-  - Understand where we should focus our efforts
-- If Agents are using memory or allowing delegation
-  - Understand if we improved the features or maybe even drop them
-- If Tasks are being executed in parallel or sequentially
+- The process being used (sequential or hierarchical)
-  - Understand if we should focus more on parallel execution
-- Language model being used
+- The language model being used
-  - Improved support on most used languages
-- Roles of agents in a crew
+- The roles of agents in a crew
-  - Understand high level use cases so we can build better tools, integrations and examples about it
-- Tools names available
+- The names of available tools

-  - Understand out of the publically available tools, which ones are being used the most so we can improve them
+This information helps us understand how users are utilizing CrewAI, which allows us to focus on the most common use cases, improve support for popular integrations, and develop tools and features that meet the needs of our users.

-Users can opt-in sharing the complete telemetry data by setting the `share_crew` attribute to `True` on their Crews.
+Users can opt to share the complete telemetry data by setting the `share_crew` attribute to `True` on their Crews.

 ## License